Swiss-Library-Service-Platform/slskey-cloud-app/README.md

 ## Overview

-This repository contains the [Alma Cloud App](https://developers.exlibrisgroup.com/cloudapps/) for the [SLSP](https://slsp.ch/) PURA service.
+This repository contains the [Alma Cloud App](https://developers.exlibrisgroup.com/cloudapps/) for the SLSKey service provided by [SLSP](https://slsp.ch/).

-Currently this app only supports the PURA activation of a selected user.
+Currently this app supports to:
+- check the SLSKey status of a selected user
+- activate a selected user for SLSKey.

-For checking the PURA status of users and other features, please use the [PURA User Management Backend](https://pura.swisscovery.network/).
+For disabling, blocking users or see the history of users, please use the [SLSKey User Management Interface](https://slskey2.swisscovery.network/).

 ## Requirements

 In order to use this app

-- your institution must be subscriber to the SLSP PURA service.
+- your institution must be subscriber to the SLSP SLSKey service.

 - your Alma username has to be unlocked by SLSP